International healthcare and relief work

-Ms. Re now practices midwifery at Elmhurst Hospital, in Queens, NY where she covers gynecological care, family planning, delivery and post partum care.
-A wide variety of immigrant communities make Queens one of the most diverse places in the world, and Re’s practice reflects this very real melting pot.
-Her patients speak Spanish, Bengali, Chinese, Hindi, Swahili, and Urdu, so qualified translators are on hand, but Re’s experience and intuition allow her to provide compassionate care that needs no translation.
+Ms. Re now practices midwifery at Elmhurst Hospital in Queens, NY, covering gynecological care, family planning, delivery, and post-partum care.
+A wide variety of immigrant communities make Queens one of the most diverse places in the world, and Re’s practice reflects this authentic melting pot.
+Her patients speak Spanish, Bengali, Chinese, Hindi, Swahili, and Urdu, so qualified translators, are on hand.
+Still, Re’s experience and intuition allow her to provide compassionate care that needs no translation.

-Ms. Re worked with Midwives for Haiti after the earthquake in 2010, providing basic, essential gynecological healthcare to the women in the tent cities of Port Au Prince.
-She was a key team member for the last two Stitch in Time missions to Friendship, in Bangladesh, providing surgical and post operative care, and supervising the interaction with local health care providers.
+Ms. Re worked with Midwives for Haiti after the earthquake in 2010, providing primary, essential gynecological healthcare to the women in the tent cities of Port Au Prince.
+She is a crucial member and has constantly been traveling on every trip A Stitch in Time has organized, providing surgical and post-operative care, and supervising the interaction with local health care providers.